Southeast Alaska Conservation Council is hiring!

 • Southeast Alaskan candidates who are not located in Juneau but are interested in the position

-you are strongly encouraged to apply - we are not requiring immediate relocation to Juneau for this role, but the successful candidate must plan to relocate to Juneau by July of 2021;
+you are strongly encouraged to apply - we are not requiring immediate relocation to Juneau for this role, but the successful candidate must plan to relocate to Juneau on a negotiable timeline.

-• Candidates located outside Alaska may begin work remotely, given the pandemic, but must plan to relocate to Juneau by July of 2021.
+• Candidates located outside Alaska may begin work remotely, given the pandemic, but must plan to relocate to Juneau on a negotiable timeline.

 More about Juneau, Alaska: Juneau, known by the Tlingit people as Dzantik'i Heeni, is the ancestral home of the Auk Kwaan and Taku Kwaan.
 It is also the state’s capital city.
 The greater Juneau borough is surrounded by the Tongass National Forest and is therefore rich with access to the outdoors, including fishing, hunting, foraging, kayaking, hiking, and skiing, among other activities.
 We have two public swimming pools, multiple fitness clubs, many city parks and libraries, and a variety of educational options for families of all ages.
 The community also has a vibrant arts community with numerous visual artists, dance troupes, theatre companies, two opera companies, chamber and symphony orchestras, a jazz and classics festival, and an annual folk music festival, as well as the State Museum and Sealaska Heritage Institute.
 The biennial Alaska Native cultural event ‘Celebration’ is held every two years in Juneau, Alaska and is a major social and cultural event, with the next slated to occur in summer 2022.